This easy and healthy sumac shrimp & crispy chickpea salad with figs, beets and feta is the perfect light lunch or dinner.

 - 1 pinch salt, paprika and sumac generous pinch of each

-In a small bowl, whisk together all of the ingredients.
+- To make the salad dressing, in a small bowl, whisk together all of the ingredients.
 Adjust seasonings, as necessary.
 Set aside.

-Mix together the lettuce, cucumber, beets, figs, feta and mint.
+- In a large bowl, mix together the lettuce, cucumber, beets, figs, feta and mint.